106-year-old British woman beats COVID-19

 LONDON: A 106-year-old great-grandmother, thought to be the oldest patient in Britain to beat the novel coronavirus, was discharged from hospital to applause from nurses and health workers.

-Connie Titchen, from Birmingham, in central England, battled the virus for just under three weeks and was given a clean bill of health by medics at City Hospital.
+Connie Titchen, from Birmingham, England, battled the virus for just under three weeks and was given a clean bill of health by medics at City Hospital.

 "I feel very lucky that I’ve fought off this virus," Titchen said.
 "I can’t wait to see my family."